Redth/Maui.VirtualListView/README.md

 Looking ahead, there are a few goals:

 1. UWP Support - this is currently a work in progress
+2. Even Rows - by default every cell is assumed uneven and measured every time the context changes or the cell is recycled.
+Adding an option to assume each template type is the same size will make performance even better, but will be an explicit opt-in
-2. Horizontal support - this should be relatively easy to implement
+3. Horizontal support - this should be relatively easy to implement
-3. Bindable properties for item selection
+4. Bindable properties for item selection

 Some current non-goals but considerations for even later:
 - Grid / Column support